kwohlfahrt/computer-notes/documentation/personal_computers/osx/index.rst

 5. Select the ``public`` share
 6. Copy ``krb5.conf`` into the window opened in step 3 above

 Kerberos is now set up.
+Before connecting again, you should disconnect from the guest login.
+The server can be found in the sidebar of Finder, under `Shares` - click the eject symbol.

 Network Files
 -------------